annihi1ation/auto_research/write_paper/README.md

 - `--output`: Output directory for generated papers (default: "output")
 - `--model`: Ollama model to use (default: "llama2")
 - `--reference-num`: Number of reference papers to consider (default: 1500)
-- `--autosurvey`: Use the AutoSurvey pipeline for enhanced survey generation

 ## Output